leafmonkexyz/SQLQueryBuilder/README.md

 Enter a natural language query in the input box and click "Translate" to generate the corresponding SQL code.
 The generated SQL code will be displayed in the output box.

-## 👥 Contributing

-Contributions to SQL Translator are welcome and encouraged!
-To contribute, please follow these steps:

-1. Fork the repository
-2. Create a new branch
-3. Make your changes
-4. Push your changes to your fork
-5. Submit a pull request